lokendra2102/reasy/README.md

     ```

 - #### preRequest()
-    - reasy.interceptor.preRequest() method is an interceptor which can be used to modify the request before making the call.
+    - reazi.interceptor.preRequest() method is an interceptor which can be used to modify the request before making the call.
     - We will be using native [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) object.
 Refer the following article on how to modify [`Request`](https://developers.cloudflare.com/workers/examples/modify-request-property/).
     \
     &nbsp;
     ```js
-    reasy.interceptor.preRequest((request) => {
+    reazi.interceptor.preRequest((request) => {
         const newRequest = new Request(
             {modifiedChanges}, // Add changes need to be done before firing request. request